marcie1000/game_spop/README.md

 ```

 ### Command line options:

+Some options can also be called when pausing the emulator and accessing the options menu (see below).
+Calling --help in options menu will show a list of these options.

 * `--audio`, `-a`           = disable audio.
 * `--audio-log`             = print various audio variables in a file at each sample.
 * `--breakpoint`, `-p`      = enable debugging with breakpoints.
 The program will